guillaumedreyer/Cleaning-and-reshaping-the-UCI-Samsung-Data/CodeBook.md

 and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation
 meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-angle(): Angle between to vectors.
+angle(): Angle between to vectors

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean
 tBodyAccMean
 tBodyAccJerkMean
 tBodyGyroMean
 tBodyGyroJerkMean